Zerodha logo

 Why are market orders blocked for long-dated options?

-A lack of liquidity means that the bid and ask spread in the scrip is very high and can have an immediate adverse effect on your P&L. The bid/ask price could be at a price far from the last traded price or theoretical price of the contracts.
-Learn how you can use a limit order like a market order in this article.
+Market orders are blocked for long-dated options because these contracts are illiquid.
+The lack of liquidity means the bid and ask spread is very high, which can have an immediate adverse effect on your profit and loss (P&L).
+In illiquid long-dated options, the bid/ask price could be at a price far from the last traded price or the theoretical price of the contracts.
+This wide spread can result in poor execution prices when you use market orders.

 Still need help?